Arash Imani Aria

 I joined NTNU in May of 2019.
 I have a background in microstructure modeling and finite element method.
 During my MSc and afterward, I have cooperated with international scientists such as Professor Michael Friswell and Professor Timon Rabczuk.
-We have presented nonlocal finite element models for cracked nonlocal beams, functionally graded materials, and functionally graded sandwich beams.
+We have presented nonlocal strain gradient finite element models for cracked nonlocal beams, functionally graded materials, and functionally graded sandwich beams.

 Currently, I am working with Professor Knut Marthinsen, Professor Bjørn Holmedal, and Dr. Tomas Manik.
 My PhD research is a part of a larger project named Rational Alloy Design - ALLDESIGN, whose primary objective is to create a digital materials design platform for intermetallic alloy design.
 My role is running crystal plasticity simulations for Aluminum alloys, using DAMASK software.